For Businesses

 HOW CAN YOU HELP?

-If you agree that important personal life skills should be taught in schools, please click below to acknowledge your agreement, and provide your email address.
+If you agree that essential personal life skills should be taught in schools, please click below to acknowledge your agreement, and provide your email address.
 We would love to be able to prove to legislators that this is vitally important to parents, to their children and to their future employers.

 If you are a business owner or manager, please click HERE for a business endorsement that we’d love for you to review and sign, and then email to us.
-Your acknowledgment and feedback will help us bring greater attention to this urgent need to mandate teaching important personal life skills as part of our children’s school curriculum.
+Your acknowledgment and feedback will help us bring greater attention to this urgent need to mandate teaching essential personal life skills as part of our children’s school curriculum.
 This will ultimately help you to have the workforce you want and deserve.

-Please also go back to our home page and take a look at the chart for some samples of common problems that can be avoided if people learned how to apply these important personal life skills to their lives.
+Please also go back to our home page and take a look at the chart for some samples of common problems that can be avoided if people learned how to apply these essential personal life skills to their lives.